Cacti/documentation/Debugging.md

 For "reasonable" timeouts, this may be related to a snmpbulkwalk issue.
-To change this, see `Settings`, `Poller` and lower the value for `The Maximum SNMP OID's Per SNMP Get Request`.
+To change this, see `Settings`, `Poller` and lower the value for `The Maximum SNMP OIDs Per SNMP Get Request`.
 Start at a value of 2 and increase it again, if the poller starts working.
-(1 or less disables snmpbulkwalk) Some agent's don't have the horsepower to deliver that many OID's at a time.
+(1 or less disables snmpbulkwalk) Some agent's don't have the horsepower to deliver that many OIDs at a time.
 Therefore, we can reduce the number for those older/under-powered devices.

 ## Check Basic Data Gathering